simonmichael/hledger/doc/manual.md

     $ hledger register assets:bank:checking

+The `--historical`/`-H` flag adds the balance from any prior postings to the running total, to show the actual running account balance.

 The `--depth` option limits the amount of sub-account detail displayed:

     $ hledger register assets:bank:checking --depth 2